Astros vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Astros Betting Records & Stats

-- In games it has played as moneyline favorites with odds of -125 or shorter, Houston has a 20-14 record (winning 58.8% of its games).
+- This season, Houston has won four of its seven games when it's the underdog by at least +105 on the moneyline.

-- The Astros have a 55.6% chance to win this contest based on the moneyline's implied probability.
+- The Astros have an implied victory probability of 48.8% according to the moneyline set by sportsbooks for this matchup.

-- Houston has had an over/under set by oddsmakers 52 times, and have combined with opponents to go over the total in 25 of those games (25-26-1).
+- Houston and its opponents have gone over the total this season in 26 of its 53 opportunities.

-- The Astros have a 3-3-0 record against the spread this season (covering 50% of the time).
+- In seven games with a line this season, the Astros have a mark of 3-4-0 against the spread.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.